binaryphile/docker-redmine/README.md

 # Redmine Docker Image Control Scripts

+**This README is once again out of date.
+This version is very different from what's described in this document, so my apologies but you'll have to wait a day or two for this to be updated.**

 These are scripts to control my general-purpose Docker-ized Redmine image.
 The goal is for you to be able to use Redmine without having to build your own Redmine image.
 Hence the things that make a Redmine